janklab/matlab-bench/README.md

 * bench_matlab_ops – Benchmarks the overhead of function calls and basic OO operations
 * java_lib_versions – Detects the versions of Java libraries that Matlab ships with (work in progress)

+## TODO

+* Format for storing bench_matlab_ops from multiple runs and produce table of combined results comparing versions and/or platforms.